llvm/clangir/Dialect/ops.md

 by this alloca was originally initialized in C/C++ source code.
 In such cases, the first use contains the initialization (a cir.store, a cir.call to a ctor, etc).

+The `dynAllocSize` specifies the size to dynamically allocate on the stack and ignores the allocation size based on the original type.
+This is useful when handling VLAs and is omitted when declaring regular local variables.

 The result type is a pointer to the input's type.